vmware-tanzu/community-edition/addons/packages/multus-cni/3.7.1/README.md

     EOF
     ```

-3. Deploy a sample pod using the network-attachment-defs defined above by just adding below lines to the pod spec:
+1. Deploy a sample pod using the network-attachment-defs defined above by the following  lines to the pod spec:

     ```bash
     metadata: